SCCapstone/TeamDolphin/README.md

 ## Testing Technology

-We are planning on using junit for testing.
+We are using JUnit for testing our functions logic and We are also using Expresso for behavioral tests
+As we progress developing this app, we will continue to add more JUnit and behavioral tests

 ## Running Tests